OpenMiniServer/openthread/README.md

 # OpenThread
-OpenThread is the world’s most comfortable cross-platform multi-threaded concurrent library.
+OpenThread is the most comfortable cross-platform multi-threaded concurrent library.

 Using elegant methods to create threads, manage threads and communicate between threads to achieve multi-core concurrency.